rauc/rauc/docs/faq.rst

   rauc[409]: Installation error: Failed updating slot rootfs.1: Failed to run resize2fs: Child process exited with code 1 …

-The solution for this is to disable the unsupported filesystem features during the image generation.
+A solution for this is to disable the unsupported filesystem features during the image generation.
 When using Yocto, in case of the ``orphan_file`` file feature, you could use::

   EXTRA_IMAGECMD:ext4:append = " -O ^orphan_file"